Indoor Versus Outdoor Generators

 - Your commercial property has suitable sound attenuation, fancy industry jargon for a suitable generator enclosure.
 Sound attenuated enclosures help keep outdoor generators in compliance with local noise ordinances and usually come with weatherproof features that protect the unit from inclement weather and environmental damage.

+Commercial generators can be used indoors.
 Indoor generators are an attractive option for many industries and business types when they meet the following criteria:

 - The size of their facility or the scale of their operations necessitates indoor primary or contingency power — for example, medical facilities and multi-building hospital campuses or large-scale industrial or manufacturing plants.
 Often this correlates with state or federal regulations outlining standby or contingency indoor generator systems.